 If you notice your pup’s skin is red and irritated, it could be due to an allergy.
 In this case, taking them for a walk outside would only make the problem worse.
 The best thing you can do is take them to the vet.

 Your dog might have a stomach bug, which can lead to sudden vomiting and diarrhoea.
-If this happens, your pup should see a vet as soon as possible because dehydration could be harmful to dogs.
-The vet will have treatment options for this, so you can get your dog the care they need.
+If this happens, your pup should see a vet as soon as possible because dehydration could harm dogs.
+The vet will have treatment options for this, so you can get your dog the necessary care.

 If your dog is coughing and sneezing, it could mean they have a cold.
 If this continues for 2-3 days, take them to the vet and get treatment options.